Isenbeck/Kick-3D/README.md

 # Kick-3D
 Commodore 64 3D engine

 I have made a small C64 program to see if I can make a 3D engine, just for fun.
-And I have never had an intention to build the full game engine.
+And I have never had an intention to build the full game engine or a game.
-But, since I already have something that is, I believe, usable, I would like for somebody to use it.
+But, since I already have something that is usable, I would like for somebody to use it.

 The graphics display has 80x50 pixels resolution, but the program in fact uses PETscii graphics.
 There is a precompiled version of the program "kick3d.prg" which you can run in your emulator or your C64 machine.